Skip to Content

 • Unless the leftover is refrigerated, the Sambol can spoil easily. especially in the summertime or on very hot days.

-• To keep the pol sambol longer, try making the kalupol coconut sambol, I have given below.
+• To keep the pol sambol longer, try making the kalupol coconut sambol, which I have given below.

 • How much fresh coconut should I use for 2-3 individuals?